codetalkio/codethoughts.io/posts/2020-03-20-Visual-Studio-Code-on-iPad.md

 ---
 title: Visual Studio Code on iPad
-tags: vscode, ipad, dx, digital nomad
+tags: vscode, ipad, digital nomad
+versions:
+- '`code-server` version 3.0.0'
+- 'Your own server'
+- 'Your own domain'
 ---

-*Versions and Tools used:*

-- *`code-server` Version 3.0.0*
-- Your own server
-- Your own domain

 With Apple increasing their focus^[[https://www.apple.com/newsroom/2020/03/apple-unveils-new-ipad-pro-with-lidar-scanner-and-trackpad-support-in-ipados/](https://www.apple.com/newsroom/2020/03/apple-unveils-new-ipad-pro-with-lidar-scanner-and-trackpad-support-in-ipados/).] on making the iPad a viable device for work, it is time to revisit using my iPad as a workstation for programming.